Dramatic cliffs define Skellig Michael. Experience Skellig Michael Landing Tour, departing from Portmagee. Grey skies and textured water visible.

 Devonian Old Red Sandstone

-During the Devonian Period, Ireland sat south of the equator.
+During the Devonian Period, Ireland was located south of the equator.
 This region had a warmer, drier climate than today, and the Skellig area was part of a large sedimentary basin fed by rivers coming off nearby high ground.

 The Old Red Sandstone formed like this: